luapower/terra/terra.md

 ## Bundling

-[Bundling](/bundle) terra requires bunding in the [llvm] libraries too.
+[Bundling](/bundle) terra requires bunding in the [llvm] static libraries.
-There's a script documenting what these are:
+There's a script documenting what these are that can be used with bundle
+directly:

 	bundle ... -a terra -a "$(csrc/terra/bundle-libs)"